austimkelly/secretsynth/README.md

-  --skip-trufflehog     Skip the TruffleHog scan --skip-ghas           Skip the GitHub Advanced Security scan --skip-gitleaks       Skip the Gitleaks scan
+  --skip-trufflehog     Skip the TruffleHog scan --skip-ghas           Skip the GitHub Advanced Security scan --skip-gitleaks       Skip the Gitleaks scan --open-report-in-browser
+                        Open the report in a browser after it's generated
 ```

 1. Set your GitHub access token as an environment variable: